 All reports must be made to the Health and Safety Executive (HSE).
 The normal method of reporting is now ONLINE.
 Nevertheless, fatal/specified and major incidents only can be reported by phone.
 Full details can be found on the HSE's 'How to make a RIDDOR report' webpage.

 If there is an accident connected with work and:

 - your employee, or a self-employed person working on your premises, is killed or suffers a major injury (including the result of physical violence); or a member of the public is killed or taken to hospital

 - You must notify the enforcing authority without delay (e.g. by telephone).
 They will ask for brief details about your business, the injured person and the accident; and within ten days you must follow this up with a completed accident report form (F2508).
-This can be via the Incident Contact Centre, see below.

 Over-SEVEN day injury

-- If a doctor notifies you in writing that your employee suffers from a reportable work-related disease then you must send a completed disease report form (F2508A) to the enforcing authority.
+- If a doctor notifies you in writing that your employee suffers from a reportable work-related disease then you must complete a disease report form (F2508A) online to the enforcing authority.
 A self employed person notified verbally by his/her doctor that they are suffering from a reportable work related disease is obliged to report the matter to their enforcing authority.
 A summary of the reportable diseases is given later.

 - If something happens which does not result in a reportable injury, but which clearly could have done, then it may be a dangerous occurrence which must be reported immediately (e.g. by telephone).
-A summary of the reportable dangerous occurrences is given later.
+A summary of the reportable dangerous occurrences is given below.